ibexa/documentation-developer/docs/getting_started/install_manually.md

 ## Installation Guide for Unix-Based Systems

-### 1. Install a LAMP Stack (Linux, Apache, MySQL, PHP)
+## 1. Install a LAMP Stack

-Depending on your Linux distribution, you may need to install part or all of the LAMP stack required to run eZ Platform.
+Depending on your Linux distribution, you may need to install part or all of the LAMP (Linux, Apache, MySQL, PHP) stack required to run eZ Platform.
 Before getting started, make sure you review the [requirements](requirements_and_system_configuration.md) page to see the systems we support and use for testing.

 You may use your system's package manager (yum, apt-get, etc.) to obtain a copy of Apache, MySQL, and PHP, or download the latest versions from the official websites and install manually: